rugelly/FSM-pluggable-scriptableobjects/README.md

 # How To Use:
+** there is some test actions/connections in there for ref if you want **
 - RClick->Create->Pluggable FSM->State
 - Create a script using namespace PluggableFSM
 - For Actions inherit from Action, Connections inherit from Connection